The Beautiful Self-Portraits of Abigail de Andrade

-The history of art is full of fascinating female artists: Artemisia Gentileschi, Mary Cassatt, Tarsila do Amaral, Tamara de Lempicka… Now, I would like to present another one, who produced beautiful self-portraits: the Brazilian painter Abigail de Andrade.
+History of art is full of fascinating female artists: Artemisia Gentileschi, Mary Cassatt, Tarsila do Amaral, Tamara de Lempicka… Now, I would like to present another one, who created beautiful self-portraits: Brazilian painter Abigail de Andrade.

 The studio suggests that its owner is not an amateur painter.
-On the walls there are paintings, sculptures, a copy of Raphaelite angels, flowers for studies of still life, and brushes.
-It is a completely artistic space, which also represents the artist’s need to know the old masters and to deepen her studies in art.
+On the walls, there are paintings, sculptures, a copy of Raphael’s putti, flowers for studies of still life, and brushes.
+It is a completely artistic space, which also represents the artist’s need to know the old masters and to pursue her studies in art.

 Note that Andrade turns her back to the observer.
 This is not a random choice.
 What she wants to draw our attention to is the work she is creating, not her looks.
 This painting is beautiful because it shows how Andrade is exercising her right of choice to be a professional artist in a country that doesn’t give this status to a woman.

 This work was one of the winners in the Salon of 1884 and for good reason.
 Andrade received very positive reviews about her work.
 But it was always remarked that she was a woman to remind her that she was still just an amateur.
 The painting, however, tells us another story as it demonstrates the professional attitude and seriousness with which Andrade treated her activity.

 Unfortunately, Andrade died of tuberculosis in 1891.
 She lived in France with Angelo Agostini, an Italian painter who was her teacher, partner, and father of her children.
 The artworks of the Brazilian painter Abigail Andrade are a manifesto of the artistic conditions of many women in the 19th century.
 And we should have no doubt that she’s among those fascinating women who should be remembered in the history of art.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.